How Much Does a New Kitchen Actually Cost?

 Added costs such as permit fees and architectural drawings

 Projects in this range often exceed $100,000, especially in larger homes or open kitchens with large islands.
-These kitchens are designed not just for looks, but for long-term use, entertaining, and resale value.
+These kitchens are designed not just for looks but also for long-term use, entertaining, and resale value.

-A high end kitchen remodel is a fully custom project.
-Selections consist of premium materials, involve modern statement features and custom cabinetry with all the conveniences.
+A high-end kitchen remodel is a fully custom project.
+Selections consist of premium materials and involve modern statement features and custom cabinetry with all the conveniences.

 Custom cabinetry with specialized storage in a large footprint, often with added butler's pantries or wet kitchens